Barret Oliverbirth 24 August 1973, Los Angeles parents: Kent and Kathy |

 "Working with Tim was nice because I got to him very well.
 We live near each other.
 The shoot for Frankenweenie was only two weeks long, so it's hard to really compare him to director I've worked with on other features."

 While Frankenweenie employed the usual soundstages and studio sets, parts it were also filmed in Pasadena.
-An unusual departure was that the house used for exteriors of Victor's home was also used for all of the interior home shots as well.
+An unusual departure was that the house used for exteriors of Victor's home was also used for all of the interior home shots as well."Another funny thing is that the dog in the story is named Sparky and the real dog we used was also named Sparky", Barret adds.

 Paul Bartel, well-known director of such cult classics as Deathrace 2000 and Eating Raoul, appeared as Victor's science teacher.
 It's the teacher's explanation of how jolts of electricity can make a frog's muscles twitches that gives the boy the notion that perhaps Sparky isn't quite as far beyond the pale as he thought.
 "That was a great scene," Barret recalls, "and it was really funny."